 A final critical reason that recruitment is important in HR management is that HR managers are able to acquire the benefit of ensuring a positive brand image is maintained and further created.
 Specifically, throughout the recruitment process employees who are learning about an organisation and effectively have a positive perception of the business are influenced through the meetings they have in interviews on their perceptions of the business.

 Likewise, HR managers who ensure that they conduct a positive interview will not negatively impact the brand image of the business.
 Furthermore, HR managers can create and enhance an organisational brand image as having a positive recruitment process which entices people to believe that the organisation is extremely great to work for.
-This then becomes a top consideration for HR professionals to ensure that they effectively keep a positive recruitment process in place to create associated positive brand perceptions.
+HR professionals need to pay attention for the importance of recruitment in hrm to ensure that they effectively keep a positive recruitment process in place to create associated positive brand perceptions.